The Diagnostic Revolution

 The projector is running.
 After two chapters of building the machine and explaining its optics, the first movie is playing — and it is a diagnostic one.
 AI systems are reading scans faster than the workflow can deliver them, detecting cancers that human eyes would miss, predicting deterioration hours before the clinical signs emerge, and collapsing the deadly gaps between data and action.

-But this is only the first reel.
-Diagnosis is where AI met medicine first because the fit was natural — pattern recognition applied to pattern-rich data.
-The chapters ahead will take us into territories where the collaboration becomes stranger, harder, and more profound.
-Into the operating room, where machines and surgeons share the same patient.
-Into drug discovery, where AI is redesigning the molecular search space itself.
-Into mental health, where the patterns AI must read are not in images or lab values but in the cadence of a voice, the rhythm of sleep, the words a patient chooses and the ones they avoid.
+But this first movie has revealed something its creators did not fully anticipate.
+The Augmentation Gap is real.
+On the hardest cases in medicine, the machine does not merely assist the physician — it outperforms her, by a margin wide enough to restructure the relationship between human and machine that this entire book is built on.
+The chapters ahead will take us into territories where this question becomes sharper: into the operating room, where machines and surgeons share the same patient; into drug discovery, where AI is redesigning the molecular search space itself; into mental health, where the patterns AI must read are not in images or lab values but in the cadence of a voice, the rhythm of sleep, the words a patient chooses and the ones they avoid.
+Each frontier will test the three principles — Augmentation, Transparency, Equity — in new and more demanding ways.

 Next: Chapter 4 — When the Machine Kills: The Anatomy of AI Failure in Medicine